ksdhami/mT/README.md

-# CPSC471Website
+# MySQL Database Project
 Master Ticket
-Final Database Project

 Note: change server, username, and password in dbConnect() function in db_functions.php to your own username and password